OliveraSofia/TestApplyDigital/README.md

 # start cypress
 npx cypress open

-#If you get stuck, here is more help:
+# If you get stuck, here is more help:
 [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress)

 ## Strategy and Test Cases

 # Strategy
     The chosen strategy was to use [Custom Commands](https://docs.cypress.io/api/cypress-api/custom-commands).

     This way the test cases can be reused and it is easier to read them.
-    Custom Comands can be found in: cypress\support\commands.js To respect the order of the required steps, only 2 test cases were created:
+    Custom Comands can be found in: cypress\support\commands.js It could be improved if the modules were tested isolated.
+The order was chosen to prioritize as required.

 # Test Cases

-    Test Cases can be found in: cypress\e2e\ApplyDigitalspec.cy.js
+    Test Cases can be found in: cypress\e2e\ApplyDigitalspec.cy.js To respect the order of the required steps, only 2 test cases were created:

     Test Case 1: Create an acount and place an order
         Steps: